sensu/sensu-remediation-handler/README.md

   subscriptions: []
 ```

-**NOTE:** Please note that sensu user needs elevated permissions to run commands with sudo, which require root privileges.
+**NOTE:** Many remediation commands require root privileges.
+You can provide the `sensu` user with elevated permissions using sudo.
+Configuring sudo outside the scope of this document.
 As such, sensu user needs to be added to the sudoers file.

 ### Example Check Definition and Remediation Request Configuration